Monarchy of Australia: Emergence of a separate Crown

 Courts and academics have proposed several dates on which the Crown of Australia separated from the Crown of the United Kingdom.
 These include 1926, when at an Imperial Conference it was announced that governors-general would no longer represent the government of the United Kingdom or 1930, when at another Imperial Conference it was clarified that the monarch would be advised directly by dominion ministers.
 Anne Twomey argues for this later date at the latest.
 Others have suggested the Crowns separated once Australia became fully independent, with dates suggested including 1931 (when the UK Statute of Westminster was passed), 1939 or 1942 (due to the Statute of Westminster Adoption Act (Cth), passed in 1942 with effect retrospectively to 1939) or 1986 (when the Australia Acts severed the last possibilities of UK institutions changing Australian laws).
 However, members of the High Court have indicated that the separation of the Crowns was complete by at least 1948, as seen by the creation of Australian citizenship laws.

-It has been suggested that for each state there might also be a distinct Crown, separate from the Crown of Australia.
-However, this was not an issue in the 1999 Australian republic referendum.
+Despite the emergence of an Australian Crown at the federal level, prior to the Australia Acts in 1986 the states still operated under the Crown of the United Kingdom.
+It has been debated whether the end of that relationship in 1986 led to a unified Australian crown or created, in addition to the federal crown, separate crowns for each state.
+However, this distinction is of little practical importance while the states and the Commonwealth continue to recognise the same sovereign.